-“I’ve already trained Juventus’ young teams and even at Ajaccio, notwithstanding how it ended, I think I’ve shown something important.
-I still receive some calls from players of that team, showing that we were building something important.
+“I’ve already trained Juventus’ young teams, and even at Ajaccio, notwithstanding how it ended, I think I’ve shown something important.
+I still receive some calls from players of that team, showing we were building something important.

 “Notwithstanding all the difficulties in which we had to operate, we were doing well.
-We stopped PSG at their home with just 13 players of which two were from the youth team; we won against Lyon; we were in a good position before the club decided to fire my collaborators because of some injuries.
+We drew with PSG at their home; we won against Lyon; we were in a good position before the club decided to fire me because of some injuries.

 “After that the team struggled and at the end of the season they were relegated.
 I am sure that we could have done better if they trusted us and our job.”